HomeSocial & Dating

 How do I stop people I know from finding my dating profile?

-Most big dating apps now have a setting to hide your profile from your contacts, sometimes called incognito or block contacts.
+Most big dating apps now have a setting to hide your profile from your contacts, sometimes called incognito or a contact block list, though it is often part of a paid tier.
 Turn it on, skip any prompt to link your other social accounts, and avoid using the same photos you have posted publicly elsewhere.

 What should I do before meeting a match in person?

-Video call first, meet in a public place, arrange your own transport both ways, and share your live location with a friend through Find My or Messages.
+Video call first, meet in a public place, arrange your own transport both ways, and share your live location with a friend through Find My or Messages on iPhone.
 None of this is paranoia; it is the routine that lets you relax and enjoy the date.

 Why trust us